kbogatyrev/ZalWeb/README.md

 Build the NodeJS server for Linux using Visual Studio 2022 (C++ core) and Visual Studio Code (NodeJS add-on and JavaScript components) to build a Linux binary.
-I prefer using Visual Studio 2022 to build the core C++ library and VSC for the NodeJS add-on.

 1. Build the core component on a Windows 10/11 platform with WSL targeting Linux
 -- Clone the Zal-Code repo from the GitHub: https://github.com/kbogatyrev/Zal-Core into a Windows folder